 One XML interface for all of your travel content

 XX1 is our travel XML API tool which integrates travel content and inventory from various different supplier source systems and translates them into a unified XML format (content aggregation and/or translation).
-Our tool offers easy access to all major global distribution systems (GDS), central reservation systems (CRS) directly, hotel providers, car rental providers, rail providers as well as low cost carriers (LCC) through a single interface.
+Our tool offers easy access to all major global distribution systems (GDS), New Distribution Capability (NDC), central reservation systems (CRS) directly, hotel providers, car rental providers, rail providers as well as low cost carriers (LCC) through a single interface.

-We provide the technology pipeline to all source systems (GDS & Non-GDS content) and make such content and inventory available to you through a single XML interface.
+We provide the technology pipeline to all source systems (NDC, GDS & Non-GDS content) and make such content and inventory available to you through a single XML interface.
 In general all air/car/hotel content listed on GDS's such as Amadeus, Galileo/Apollo, Worldspan and Sabre is accessible at your fingertips via XX1, our travel XML API tool.
-We also offer a wide range of LCC's (low cost carriers), several rail provider, as well as a variety of hotel and car rental providers that we have integrated with directly.
+We also offer a wide range of LCC's (low cost carriers), several rail providers, as well as a variety of hotel and car rental providers that we have integrated with directly.

 Are you trying to integrate with one or multi GDS?

-Are you planning to integrate with more than one GDS or other content source in the foreseeable future?
+Are you planning with more than one GDS integration or other content source, e.g. NDC in the foreseeable future?
 Do not even bother thinking about integrating directly – use us and rest assured it will pay off.
 You do not need a lot of GDS experience on your own.
 Our workflows and explanations help you deal with the specifics of any reservation system.
 In any case our travel experts can assist with challenges you are facing.